Tarp Mahal DIY Isolation Tank

 3. 10 large plastic clamps and 1 or 2 large metal clamps

 5. a tarp (10′ x 12′).
 The thicker and more heat-reflective the better.
 But I have just a medium weight one with no heat reflection.
+Materials needed for Door formation in the tarp will depend on how you make a door in your tarp.
+In my case, all I needed was a box cutter and a magnetic bulldog clamp.

 6. TARARIUM 660GPH Aquarium Fish Tank Filter – not ideal.
 A filter with 1500gph or 2300 to 2600gph aquarium/pond filter is preferred.

-7. 1 1000w or 1300w AQQA submersible heater
+• 1 1000w or 1300w AQQA submersible heater

-8. Heattrak snow melting mats or Thermal Guardian waterbed heaters.
+• Heattrak snow melting mats or Thermal Guardian waterbed heaters.
 If you get snow melting mats then you need a temperature controller – Inkbird is cheap and effective and can control 2 heating units.

-10. a drip mat of some sort.
+8. a drip mat of some sort.
 I like diatomaceous earth mats

 First things first – room considerations